TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/red/index.md/index.md

 ```

 Here, we use the header block to import the graphics view library.
 Then,
-we use that library to display a window containing “Hello, World!”
+we use that library to display a window containing "Hello, World!"

 At any rate, the last line in our original implementation clearly prints
-“Hello, World!” to the user.
+"Hello, World!" to the user.
 We've seen this plenty of times already so
 no need to dig into it.